JaffaKetchup/flutter_map_tile_caching/README.md

 This terminology appears throughout documentation:

 - A 'cache' contains multiple 'stores'.
 There's usually only one cache per device, but there can be many stores.
+  - A cache is referred to as the `parentDirectory` throughout the API as well.
+Getting the directory will be an asynchronous process, so it is likely a `FutureBuilder` will be needed.
+  - A store is sometimes referred to as a 'cache store', but this is just for extra clarification.
-- A 'region' is an area of a map formed by particular rules and coordinates.
+- A 'region' is an area of a map formed by particular rules ('shapes') and coordinates.
 - 'Browse caching' is the caching performed when a user pans over a tile in the map view and it becomes visible.
-If not otherwise specified, this is also usually referred to as just 'caching'.
+  - If not otherwise specified, this is also usually referred to as just 'caching'.
 - 'Bulk downloading' is the caching performed when a user initiates a download by specifying a region to download at once.
-If not otherwise specified, this is also usually referred to as just 'downloading'.
-This action is banned by some servers, make sure you comply with the appropriate rules and ToS for your server.
+  - If not otherwise specified, this is also usually referred to as just 'downloading'.
+  - This caching is banned by some servers, make sure you comply with the appropriate rules and ToS for your server.

 Below are some special highlights in no particular order - my personal pick of things I "quite like" and spent a lot of time on.
 By no means is this an exhaustive list!